ircam-ismm/webaudio-tutorials/scheduling/timing-and-scheduling.md

     events.forEach(event => scheduleAudioEvent(event));
 }

-// Execute the `tick` fnuction every 100ms
+// Execute the `tick` function every 100 ms
 // note that the `setInterval` period (2nd argument) is defined in ms setInterval(tick, lookahead * 1000);
 ```

-With such approach, we can maintain and modify a list of event, in which our `findEventsBetween` function will look for events, and react quite rapidly to any change in the list as only the events registered in the next 100ms are already scheduled in terms of audio rendering.
+With such approach, we can maintain and modify a list of event, in which our `findEventsBetween` function will look for events, and react quite rapidly to any change in the list as only the events registered in the next 100 ms are already scheduled in terms of audio rendering.

 So theoretically, we are all good!
 However with such naive approach, we just fall into another trap.
-Indeed, as we have seen in the previous tutorial, the JavaScript timing functions: `setInterval` and `setTimeout` are not accurate enougth to precisely schedule audio events.
-And furthermore, as we have just seen, the `audioContext.currentTime` is not continous neither...
+Indeed, as we have seen in the previous tutorial, the JavaScript timing functions: `setInterval` and `setTimeout` are not accurate enough to precisely schedule audio events.
+And furthermore, as we have just seen, the `audioContext.currentTime` is not continuous neither...
 Thus this is very possible to end up with a situation such as:

 ![late-callback](../assets/timing-and-scheduling/late-callback.png)